-Name of Person/Position Aggregate Compensation From the Fund Pension or Retirement Benefits Accrued as Part of Fund's Expenses Estimated Annual Benefits Upon Retirement Total Compensation from Fund and Fund Complex Paid to Trustees Independent Trustees: Charles H. Miller, Trustee and, Nominating, Governance Regulatory Review Committee Chair \$2,132 None None \$14,985 Ashley Toomey Rabun, Trustee and Chairperson \$2,261 None None \$15,929 William H. Young, Trustee and Audit Committee Chair \$2,067 None None \$14,546 James E. Ross , Trustee \$118 None None \$756 Interested Trustee: John P. Zader , Trustee \$1,850 None None \$13,136
+Aggregate Compensation From the Fund Pension or Retirement Benefits Accrued as Part of Fund's Expenses Estimated Annual Benefits Upon Retirement Total Compensation from Fund and Fund Complex Paid to Trustees

+\$2,328 None None \$10,260

+\$2,651 None None \$11,685

+\$2,328 None None \$10,260 \$9,690

+Compensation From the Fund \$2,328 \$2,651 Retirement Benefits Aggregate Compensation From the Fund1,3 \$2,328 None \$2,328 None Retirement Benefits Aggregate Compensation From the Fund113 \$2,328 None Retirement Estimated Annual Annual Benefits Upon Retirement None None
-1 For the fiscal year ended December 31, 2022.

-- 2 There are currently numerous portfolios comprising the Trust.
+- 1 For the fiscal year ended December 31, 2023. - There are currently numerous portfolios comprising the Trust.
 The term "Fund Complex" applies only to the series managed by the same investment advisor.
-The Advisor also serves as investment advisor to the Bramshill Multi-Strategy Income Fund, Robinson Opportunistic Income Fund, and Robinson Tax Advantaged Income Fund, which are offered in separate prospectuses.
+The Advisor also serves as investment advisor to the Bramshill Multi-Strategy Income Fund, Gramercy Emerging Markets Debt Fund, Robinson Opportunistic Income Fund,

+- and Robinson Tax Advantaged Income Fund, which are offered in separate prospectuses.
 The Liberty Street Funds do not hold themselves out as related to any other series within the Trust, for purposes of investment and investor services.
-For the Fund's fiscal year ended December 31, 2022, the aggregate Independent Trustees' fees for the Trust were \$661,667. - 3 Ms. Rabun, Mr. Miller, Mr. Young and Mr. Zader elected to defer payment of his compensation from the Fund under the Fund's non-qualified Deferred Compensation Plan for Trustees under which trustees may defer receipt of all or part of their compensation from the Fund.
-As of the fiscal year ended December 31, 2022, the total amount of deferred compensation payable to Ms. Rabun, Mr. Miller, Mr. Young and Mr. Zader was \$57,069, \$149,846, \$73,656 and \$189,070, respectively. - 4 Mr. Ross was appointed as an Independent Trustee of the Board of Trustees of the Trust, effective December 1, 2022.
-Compensation for the period of December 1, 2022, to December 31, 2022. - 5 Mr. Zader resigned from the Board of Trustees of the Trust, effective December 31, 2022.
+For the Fund's fiscal year ended December 31, 2023, the aggregate Independent Trustees' fees for the Trust were \$735,000. - Each Independent Trustee elected to defer payment of their compensation from the Fund under the Fund's non-qualified Deferred Compensation Plan for Trustees under which trustees may defer receipt of all or part of their compensation from the Fund.
+As of the fiscal year ended December 31, 2023, the total amount of deferred compensation payable to Ms. Rabun, Mr. Miller, Mr. Young and Mr. Ross was \$94,614, \$227,313, \$117,712 and \$157,020, respectively.